Gvwyn/project-moonlight/README.md

     - **anti-advert**, now IP addresses and suspicious domain names are blocked by the server
     - most of the server is now translated to English -> some comments may remain in Hungarian, im way too lazy to translate those too
     - SetPlayerMoney function for better code clarity
+    - added database table "User_Settings" for certain you know, user settings and all queries are now up to date to this change
+    - welcoming message based on the time of the day (good morning, good evening etc.)

 - BUILD 28
     - functions handling money now actually work